Foreign relations of Somaliland

 Foreign relations of the Republic of Somaliland are the responsibility of the Ministry of Foreign Affairs of the Republic of Somaliland.
-The region's self-declaration of independence (from Somalia on 18 May 1991, after the start of the ongoing Somali Civil War) remains unrecognised by the international community.
+The region's declaration of independence from Somalia on 18 May 1991 after the start of the ongoing Somali Civil War remains unrecognised by the international community, with the exception of Israel, which extended formal diplomatic recognition to Somaliland as a sovereign and independent state on 26 December 2025.